aws-amplify/docs/docs/lib/graphqlapi/fragments/native_common/authz/common.md

 ### IAM

 Amazon Cognito Identity Pools allows you to use credentials from AWS IAM in your app.
+AWS IAM helps you securely control access to AWS resources.
+You use IAM to control who is authenticated (signed in) and authorized (has permissions) to use AWS resources.
+[Learn more about IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html?icmpid=docs_iam_console) .
 The Amplify CLI can automatically configure this for you.

 ### OpenID Connect (OIDC)